Frequently Asked Questions

 How do I select a track for study?

 We advise students to research the available tracks of study, including talking to the faculty advisors and graduate students in the track of interest.
-Information is available on our website regarding our tracks of study.

 Is the TOEFL required for all international students applying for admissions into your Graduate program?